SkyworkAI/Skywork/README_EN.md

 If you are interested in more training and evaluation details, please refer to our [technical report](http://arxiv.org/abs/2310.19341), [Skymath]((https://arxiv.org/skywork-tech-report)) paper and [SkyworkMM](https://github.com/will-singularity/Skywork-MM/blob/main/skywork_mm.pdf) paper.

 # News and Updates
+* 2023.11.2 We have uploaded the evaluation data we built, [MOCK_GSM8K_TEST](https://huggingface.co/datasets/Skywork/mock_gsm8k_test), and the Chinese domain evaluation data [ChineseDomainModelingEval](https://huggingface.co/datasets/Skywork/ChineseDomainModelingEval) to huggingface.
+If you need to evaluate LLMs, please download our evaluation dataset.

 * 2023.10.31 Our technical report [Skywork: A More Open Bilingual Foundation Model](http://arxiv.org/abs/2310.19341) is available on arXiv, which includes more detailed evaluation methods, result comparisons, and technical details.

 * 2023.10.30  We release the **Skywork-13B-Base** and  **Skywork-13B-Math** models, as well as quantized versions of each model to support deployment and inference on consumer-grade GPUs.
 We  open-source the Skywork/Skypile-150B dataset.
 This dataset contains over 150 billion high-quality tokens cleaned from Chinese web pages, making it the largest open-source Chinese dataset currently known.